SunWeatherby/sunweatherby.github.io/index.md

 ![screenshot](/assets/enhancementTwo.png)

-Summary of enhancement 2 here
+For the second enhancement, I chose to continue improving the previous artifact because I believe that the best way to demonstrate my abilities is by following up on previous enhancements and show my skill in data structures by developing the object classes further.
+Originally I had planned to combine all the objects my making Tasks and Appointments children of Contact objects, but I found myself questioning this idea after completion of enhancement one.
+I instead came to the decision to keep them separate, but have tasks and appointments require an assigned contact.
+Contacts were also given a sub-type for employees and customers to differentiate the two.
+In addition to this, appointments and tasks now required an assigned customer or employee respectively in order to be created, which are listed when attempting to create one.
+If the user attempts to create an appointment/task while there are no existing customers/employees, the program will stop before any information can be entered and inform the user no customer/employees exist.
+During this enhancement I also decided to re-organize the code to have a reading flow that made more sense, as previously the first option on the menu was appointments instead of contacts, which couldnt exist without a contact.

-However upon completion of this enhancement, I found myself questing my initial idea for second enhancement, which was to combine all the objects my making Tasks and Appointments children of Contact objects.
-I believe it might be better to have them still separate, but tasks and/or appointments could require an assigned contact.
-This might also require contacts having a label for employees and customers or even splitting them into employee contacts and customer contacts, although I worry having an additional class to specify this would clutter the code or make it redundant.
+By implementing these changes, I believe this enhancement meets the course goals of utilizing computer science practices and standards to solve a given problem while managing the trade-offs and using a security mindset to mitigate design flaws in the program.

 Download the build files and narrative document for enhancement two: [here](https://github.com/SunWeatherby/sunweatherby.github.io/tree/EnhancementTwo).